-Prof Giles Mohan discusses implications of Chinese investment in Africa in a 1 minute lecture.
+Prof Giles Mohan discusses implications of Chinese investment in Africa.

-"the advantages and disadvantages of a Chinese company building a Ghanaian hydroelectric project"
+Prof. Giles Mohan discusses the advantages and disadvantages of a Chinese company building a Ghanaian hydroelectric project.

-"Development projects hold a greater responsibility for displacement than headline-grabbing humanitarian crises"
+Prof. Giles Mohan argues that development projects hold a greater responsibility for displacement than headline-grabbing humanitarian crises.